Altruism is social behaviour and

-which individuals give primary consideration to the interests and welfare of other
+value orientation in which individuals give primary consideration to the interests and

-individuals, members of groups or the community as a whole.
-In altruistic regard for
+welfare of other individuals, members of groups or the community as a whole.
+In altruistic

-genetically and claim that human conduct and motivations cannot be explained without
+unrelated genetically and that human conduct and motivations cannot be explained without

 reference to the values and norms of culture.

-nonpunishers and is costly to punishers, then how could it evolve?
-Drawing on recent
+provides benefits to nonpunishers and is costly to punishers, then how could it evolve?

-strategies.
-It also suggests that punishment can only enforce payoff-improving strategies,
+presence of punishment strategies.
+It also suggests that punishment can only enforce

 David J. Dixon, M.D., M.A., F.R.C.P.C, and Susan E. Abbey, M.D., F.R.C.P.C.